Alignment via friction for nonisothermal multicomponent fluid systems: Asymptotic Derivation of Class--I systems

-We, now, want to rearrange the above terms.
-We start with $I_1$ and carry out the following calculation: and since we see that where and we have used \eqref{mas} and \eqref{entr'} and an integration by parts in the term $I_{132}$.
+\textit{Step 1: We rearrange the terms $I_1$, $I_2$ and $I_6$.} We start with $I_1$ and carry out the following calculation: and since we see that where and we have used \eqref{mas} and \eqref{entr'} and an integration by parts in the term $I_{132}$.

 Moreover,

 Again using \eqref{mas},

 We now write $I_2$ as